nextbreakpoint/freeimage4java/README.md

     OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Notice

+This software uses the FreeImage open source image library.
+See http://freeimage.sourceforge.net for details.
+FreeImage is used under the FIPL, version 1.0.

+FreeImage library is statically linked with JNI code and distributed as single binary.

 ## Generate JNI code

 We use docker for generating JNI code.